Supplier Quality Requirements

 The test report must, at a minimum, include the physical, chemical, or electrical (and in the case of RF cable, electronic) inspections and tests conducted to satisfy the acceptance requirements and numerical results when applicable.

-Composite parts must be fabricated and trimmed according to Archer Aviation Process Specification ARPS-1410 Hand Lay-Up and ARPS-1310 Machining, Forming and Drying of Core and ARPS-2100 Machining of Composite Parts.
+Composite parts must be fabricated, trimmed, machined, and forming and drying of Core per Archer Aviation Process Specifications as defined in the design data.
 Associated controlled processes (i.e. controlled contamination area, tool preparation, part marking, bonding surface preparation, edge sealing) must follow the relevant Archer Aviation process specification or receive written Archer Aviation authorization to follow an approved alternative procedure.

 When nondestructive testing is required to produce a part or assembly, the Supplier must ensure all NDT personnel have been properly trained, qualified and certified to perform the NDT method and technique to be used.
 NDT personnel qualification and certification must be in accordance with the Supplier's NDT Written Practice.
 The Supplier’s NDT Written Practice must adhere to the requirements of: NAS 410 (preferred), ASNT SNT-TC-1A, EN 4179 or equivalent recognized industry standard.

-Supplier must follow the Archer Aviation process documents relating to Cosmetic Interiors.
+Supplier must follow the Archer Aviation process documents relating to Cosmetic Interiors and Exteriors.
 All changes and repairs must only be performed after receipt of approval by Archer Aviation.

 REPAIR AND OVERHAUL REQUIREMENTS